thephpleague/uri/docs/5.0/components/hierarchical-path.md

 ### Replace segments

-To replace a segment you must use the `HierarchicalPath::replace` method with the following arguments:
+To replace a segment you must use the `HierarchicalPath::replaceSegment` method with the following arguments:

 - `$offset` which represents the segment offset to remove if it exists.
 - `$data` which represents the data to be inject.
 This data can be a string, an object which implements the `__toString` method or another `HierarchicalPath` object.